 As a general rule, the later you arrive in the evening, the longer your wait will be.

 Opening and closing times vary widely across haunted houses.
-Check their website or consult our central Indiana Haunted House Guide to plan accordingly.
+Check their website, or contact them to be sure.

 At most haunts, including Nightmare on Edgewood, as long as you are in line before the posted closing time, you will get to go through the haunted attraction.